angular/angular/aio/content/guide/reactive-forms.md

 ### Patch the model value

-With a single control, you used the `setValue` method to set the new value for an individual control.
-The `setValue` method is more strict about adhering to the structure of the `FormControl` or `FormGroup` and replaces the entire value for the control.
-The `patchValue` method is more forgiving, and will only replace the properties defined in the object against the form model because you’re only providing partial updates.
+With a single control, you used the `setValue()` method to set the new value for an individual control.
+The `setValue()` method is more strict about adhering to the structure of the `FormControl` or `FormGroup` and replaces the entire value for the control.
+The `patchValue()` method is more forgiving, and only replaces the properties defined in the object against the form model because you’re only providing partial updates.

 In the `ProfileEditorComponent` add a method named `updateProfile` with the following example below to update the first name and street address for the user.